ajsoriar/purple-console/README.md

 ![purple-console print js Object example](./demo/purple-console_print-object.gif?raw=true "purple-console print js Object example")

-### 3.4 Set start points and LAPs in order to do benchmarking and print the results in the console
+### 3.4 Set start points and LAPs

+Used to do benchmarking and print the results in the console.

 ```javascript
 ajsrConsole.setLap("LAP TEXT!");